clarkio/clarkio.github.io/_posts/2017-04-25-debugging-in-nodejs.md

 )</span>

 This is quite unfortunate because as we've seen in this post there are options available to us now that make for a much richer and more efficient debugging experience that developers may be missing out on.

+If you haven't done so already you can use the following GitHub repository to try out everything that was discussed in this blog post: [clarkio/nodejs-debugging](https://github.com/clarkio/nodejs-debugging)

+{% highlight bash %}
+git clone git@github.com:clarkio/nodejs-debugging.git
+cd nodejs-debugging
+node console-log.js
+{% endhighlight %}